 - promote and encourage engagement in new ways of working in all major areas including transformation, commissioning, procurement, adult social care and children's services.

-Underpinning IEWM's success is strong governance and engagement from within the sector with wide representation from across the West Midlands.
+Underpinning IEWM's success is strong engagement from within the sector with wide representation from across the West Midlands.
 This is assisted by the presence of a strong ethos of collaborative working with all parts of the public sector and on sharing knowledge and best practice in the West Midlands.

 Programme leads are in place for each of our workstreams to shape and ensure delivery of core objectives, each led by a regional chief executive.